imansgh/feflow-geothermal-automation/README.md

 | 4 | −470 | Reservoir | 155.09 |
 | 5 | −520 | Base of reservoir / top of basement | 160.33 |
 | 6 | −2 500 | Base of basement | 258.31 |

+> **Elevation vs. depth:** elevations are given in metres above sea level
+> (m a.s.l.) relative to the +600 m ground surface.
+Depth below ground surface
+> = 600 − elevation.
+Thus Slice 2 (−270) sits at 870 m depth, Slice 3 (−370)
+> at 970 m, Slice 4 (−470) at 1070 m, and Slice 5 (−520) at 1120 m — the
+> 870–1120 m reservoir interval.
+Intermediate slice temperatures are computed
+> at these depths from the Group 3 geothermal gradients.

 ### Simulation control